Prism MST

 Main Loop (Iterate

-: (This loop finds and adds one node to MST in each iteration)- Find Minimum Key Node:
+ifrom0ton-1: (This loop finds and adds one node to MST in each iteration)- Find Minimum Key Node:

 - Initialize

-. - Iterate through all nodes
+u(node to be picked) andmini = INT_MAX. - Iterate through all nodes

-:- If
+jfrom0ton-1:- If

-not yet in MST) ANDkey[j] < mini
+mst[j]isfalse(nodejnot yet in MST) ANDkey[j] < mini:- Update

-mini = key[j]
+mini = key[j]. - Set

-u = j
+u = j.

 - Update